Is UCAT Stressing You Out? Here's How to Use Stress to Your Advantage

 Technique 2: Gain some perspective

-Try rephrasing the stress from ‘I am stressed’ to ‘I am in a situation which requires me to take UCAT, an important test.
-I am having the feeling that I am stressed and my body is responding accordingly.’
+Try rephrasing the stress from 'I am stressed' to 'I am in a situation which requires me to take the UCAT, an important test.
+I am having the feeling that I am stressed and my body is responding accordingly.'
 Once you step back, even just a little bit, you will gain valuable perspective.
-Rather than fighting your stress, acknowledge it for what it is – a reaction to how you view a particular situation, such as UCAT.
+Rather than fighting your stress, acknowledge it for what it is – a reaction to how you view a particular situation, such as the UCAT.

 Technique 3: Understand why

-It is useful to think about why you are stressed about UCAT, and where your stress comes from.
+It is useful to think about why you are stressed about the UCAT, and where your stress comes from.
 Take a few moments to consider and write down the reasons for your UCAT-related stress.
-What are you worried about in relation to UCAT?
+Ask yourself: What are you worried about in relation to the UCAT?
 Are your UCAT fears justified?
 Is anything or anyone making your UCAT stress worse?
 What impact does stress have on you?
-What do you tell yourself when you’re feeling stressed, and does it help or hinder you?
+What do you tell yourself when you're feeling stressed, and does it help or hinder you?
 Doing this will help you understand the causes of your stress, and work towards addressing them.

-Contrary to popular belief, ‘stress relief’ may not be as easy as we think.
+Contrary to popular belief, 'stress relief' may not be as easy as we think.
 Rather than fighting UCAT stress, try embracing it.
 Remember, stress prepares you for battle, pumping you up and increasing your levels of success.
-Use it to your advantage in UCAT!
+Use it to your advantage in the UCAT!

 Additional stress management strategies and psychological techniques to boost performance are discussed in the MedEntry UCAT course.

-START YOUR UCAT PREP!
+START YOUR UCAT PREP

-Facebook Instagram Discord
+Instagram Facebook Discord Facebook

 Keep up to date with the latest information